mines-erds/course-overviews/558_CourseOutline.md

 - Scripts vs. functions
   - Formative assessments:
     - Week 2 quiz, discussion (when is it worth it to function?), scaffolded notebooks
-    - Week 7 implementation of functions into your package
+    - Week 7 implementation of functions rather than scripts into your package
+  - Documentation
+    - Formative assessment: Week 7 documentation and demo creation for package

 ### 3. Construct python code to retrieve earth-resource data using APIs (application programming interfaces) and web-scraping algorithms
 **Summative assessments:**
 - Week 3 scaffolded notebooks testing knowledge of APIs and web-scraping
+- Week 3 crowd-sourced list of websites that can be scraped

-#### Subthemes:
+#### Subtheme:
 - Web-scraping ethics
   - Formative assessment: Week 3 reflection